 Although largely forgotten today, Matthew Day (Daye) was an important figure in Harvard's early history.
 He was President Dunster's right-hand man at a time when Dunster had few people he could rely on.
 He served as College Steward before that position became formalized.
 His more famous father, Steven Day, is known as the first printer in America, but Matthew should also be honored - at a minimum for being the 'second' printer in America.
 He produced some of the earliest and rarest examples of American printing, including the 1647 Almanac by Harvard graduate Samuel Danforth.
 This was a book about "firsts" and was a "first" itself - the first known booklet published in America that carried the name of its printer - Matthew Day - on its cover! (see below).
 Matthew was deeply devoted to Harvard and to the Dunster family, which probably put him at odds early on with his self-serving father, who died in poverty many years after his son.
 Listen to this podcast to learn about Matthew's amazing gift to Harvard before he died.

-President Henry Dunster had a problem...
-Harvard students were going off-campus to a nearby 'penny beer' establishment and spending too much of their parents' money!
-What to do?
-The dilemma was - he actually did want them to go there, just not too often!
-Listen to this podcast to learn what he did to solve his problem and how it affected Harvard.
+'Penny beer' was very popular with Harvard's students at the time.
+But President Henry Dunster had a problem: students were going off-campus to a nearby 'penny beer' establishment.
+And while there, they were spending too much of their parents' money!
+What a shock!
+The dilemma for Dunster was that he actually did want them to go there - just not too often!
+Listen to this podcast to learn what Dunster did to solve his problem and how it affected Harvard's students.